ATTENTION:

 50 / 50

-50. The state is an association
+50. The notion that the state is

 Restart quiz